A $(D_\tau,D_x)$-manifold with $N$-correlators of $N_t$-objects: Conclusion

-In this paper, we constructed a mathematical formalism for $(D_\tau,D_x)$-dimensional manifolds with $N$-correlators, i.e. the N-point correlation functional (NPCF) of $N_t$ types of objects with and without cross correlations and/or contaminants.
-In particular, we build this formalism using simple notions of mathematical physics, field theory, topology, algebra, statistics, N-correlators and Fourier transform.
-We discuss this formalism in the context of cosmological scales, i.e. from astronomical scales to quantum scales.
 We find that for the current interpretation of the astronomical scales, the problem of model selection can be reduced from a $(D_\tau,D_x)$-dimensional manifold, to a (redshift,spatial)-dimensional manifold, $\mathcal{M}^{(D_z,D_x)}$, using the observed functional form of the scale independent contaminant, bias and growth of structure as a function of redshift, formally written as $\mathcal{FBD}(\vec{\tau},\vec{x}) \rightarrow \mathcal{FBD}(z)$, as well as the standard NPCF of the matter density field, their input functions and parameter dependences.
-Using current concordance cosmology, a quantitative analysis of a special configuration shows that there is up to a $20\%$ increase of the observed functional, $\mathcal{FBD}(z)$, for two possible matter tracers, in a targeted redshift region of $1\leq z_{\rm t} \leq 2$, with two possible contaminants, from higher redshifts, $2 \leq z_{\rm c} \leq 2.5$, for $N\leq 5$ order of correlators.
+Using current concordance cosmology, a quantitative analysis of a special configuration shows that there is up to a $20\%$ increase of the observed functional, $\mathcal{FBD}(z)$, for two possible matter tracers, in a targeted redshift region of $1\leq z_s \leq 2$, with two possible contaminants, from higher redshifts, $2 \leq z_{\rm c} \leq 2.5$, for $N\leq 5$ order of correlators.
 However, there is a dependence of the number of tracers and the redshift direction of these contaminants (lower or higher redshifts).
 This means that a special treatment is needed for these applications.
 We conclude that anything that affects the modelling and observation of the factor contaminant, bias and growth of structure functional, will affect also the model selection, and parameter inferences from current and future cosmological surveys and experiments.
 Furthermore, in quantum scales, we have found that this formalism corresponds to a specialisation of the NPCF for a generic quantum field used so far.
 In general, we conclude that this formalism can be used to any current and future cosmological survey and experiment, for model selection and parameter quantification inferences.

 $\mathcal{O}. \mathcal{E}. \Delta$.